soffes/cheddar-ios/Readme.markdown

 ## Contributing

 If you want to fix bugs, I'll love you forever!
 If you want to add some features, I may not merge it.
 I'm sure it will be awesome, but defending Cheddar's simplicity is my upmost duty.
 If you're feeling like implementing a feature, check out the [issues](https://github.com/nothingmagical/cheddar-ios/issues) for things tagged with "feature".

+## Give Back

+If you want to give back in ways other than pull requets, you can [buy a Cheddar shirt](http://cheddarapp.com/store), [Gittip](https://www.gittip.com/samsoffes/), or [spread the word about @cheddar on Twitter](http://twitter.com/cheddar).
+Of course, pull requets are grealy appreciated.
+I'll love you forever.